GrinnellAppDev/Android-Training-Fall-2018/week2.md

 	below.
 Feel free to experiment with changing colors and text styles etc. Each of you will present your mock app to the class next week.

-	After you finish your project, create a github repo and push the code to the repo.
+	After you finish your project, create a github repo and push the code to the remote repo.
 	I will check for these next week.

 ### Practise using Android debugger.
 (Optional but useful)
 - Do task 1 - 3 (task 3 is on step 5).
 Everything after task 3 is optional.
 [Debugger practise here](https://codelabs.developers.google.com/codelabs/android-training-using-debugger/#4)